 For cable compounds, the maximum smoke density Dm during flame and flameless combustion is tested to evaluate the smoke generation performance of the material.

-The smoke emmition of low-smoke halogen-free cable compounds when burned is much lower than that of halogen-containing flame-retardant cable compounds.
+The smoke emission of low-smoke halogen-free cable compounds when burned is much lower than that of halogen-containing flame-retardant cable compounds.

-Applications of Fine ATH as a flame retardant in PVC Cable Compounds
+Introduction of applications of Fine ATH(aluminum hydroxide) as a flame retardant in PVC Cable Compounds